morethantesting/morethantesting.github.io/blog/_posts/2020-02-10-top-5-software-testing-newsletters.markdown

 Ministry of Testing is one of the biggest online testing communities.
 Their main newsletter includes lots of links to various resources, ranging from testing and automation to podcasts and events.
 Many links are briefly described which helps to choose the right one to read.
 The issues tend to be quite long, but thanks to this everyone will find something useful there.
 Unfortunately, some links direct to paid content, causing rather a restrictive experience at times.

-So if you're looking for a healthy mix of all sorts of links and you don't mind paid content and waiting until Monday, you may find this one interesting.
+So if you're looking for a mix of all sorts of links and you don't mind paid content and waiting until Monday, you may find this one interesting.

 ## {% include link.html href="http://www.methodsandtools.com/facts/facts.php" content="Methods & Tools" %}
 Published every: **month**